apricotisadev/jammybun/README.md

-# geeknahi
+# Jammy Bun
-A simple discord bot deployment for the core course cloud project :(
+A sample Discord Bot for Auto-Moderation
+Prepared for the Cloud Project lol